Dell Laptop

 Want to be the first to see the latest smartphone and laptop inside?
 Follow us on Facebook for the latest teardown news.

-Remove six screws from the bottom case.
+Remove the six screws from the bottom cover.

-Here’s the bottom case
+Remove the bottom cover

-Remove three screws securing the battery
+Remove the three screws securing the battery

 Lift up the black tape and remove the battery.

-The laptop comes with a 58wh Li-ion battery, Dell P/N: F7HVR.
+The Dell Inspiron 15 7537 comes with a 58Wh Li-ion battery, Dell part number: F7HVR.

-Remove two screws securing the hard drive.
+Remove the two screws securing the hard drive.

-Lift up and remove the hard drive module.
+Lift and remove the hard drive module.

 Dell Inspiron 15 7537 hard drive module

-The laptop comes with a Samsung 1000GB 5400 RPM SATA3 hard drive.
+The laptop comes with a Samsung 1000GB 5400 RPM hard drive.

-Remove one screw securing the wireless card.
+Remove the screw securing the wireless card.

 Unplug two antenna cables.
+You can remove the wireless card.

 Turn over the laptop and remove the keyboard.